j0zzz/JoeQuake/docs/pages/cvars-commands.md

 Like `freefly_copycam`, but append commands to the provided filename instead.
 This command is available on all builds.

+##### `freefly_print_entities

+Print's the ID, distance from camera and model of entities near the freefly camera.
+Can be used to indentify entities for use in ReMaic recams.

 ##### `togglezoom`

 Toggles between zoomed in and zoomed out views.